Split Travel Guide

 Get to know Split

-The old town of Split is a living museum
+The Old Town of Split is a Living Museum

-The old town of Split is located within 1700 years old Roman Emperor Diocletian’s Palace, where is the majority of the sites and the seafront promenade called Riva is just nearby.
-Actually, it’s an inhabited ancient Roman town – and that’s amazingly exciting.
+The old town of Split is located within 1700 years old Roman Emperor Diocletian’s Palace where is the majority of the sites and the seafront promenade called Riva is just nearby.
+Actually, it’s an inhabited ancient Roman town with an incredibly positive and unique vibe like nowhere in Croatia and nobody complains even when it gets very crowded in the summer.

-Split is a must – visit place in Croatia
+Split is a Must-Visit Place in Croatia

 7. Finally, the city has beautiful surroundings, nature and beaches.